Verifying New Program

 You should read Configuring Program Decomposition to understand this subsection better.

-Fig. 49 Command graph for Simple OS
+Fig. 49 demonstrates the command graph for Simple OS.

 {